awesto/django-shop/docs/reference/search.rst

 The product's code is the unique identifier of a product and is independant of the language.
 However, in case a product is offerend in different variants, each of them may declare their own product code.
 This means, that the same product can be found through one or more product codes.
-Moreover, since product code are unique identifiers, we usually do not want to apply stemming, they are stored as a list of keywords inside an Elasticsearch ``Document`` entity.
+Moreover, since product code are unique identifiers, we usually do not want to apply stemming.

+They are stored as a list of keywords inside an Elasticsearch ``Document`` entity.

 Body Field
 ----------

-Depending on our product's model declaration, we can have many additional fields containing information, which may be relevant to be searched for.
+Depending on our product's model declaration, we can have many additional fields containing information, which may be relevant for search.
 Therefore the merchant must declare a Django template for each product type.
 This template then is used to render the content of those fields as plain text.
-This text is never seen by the customer, but rather used to feed our full text search engine when building the reverse index.
+This text is never seen by humans, but rather is used to feed our full text search engine when building the reverse index.
 First Elasticsearch strips all HTML tags from that text.
 In the second step, this text is tokenized and stemmed by Elasticsearch analyzers.
-In **django-SHOP** we can specify one analyzer for each language.
+In **django-SHOP** we shall specify one analyzer for each natural language.

 Example